Foundation Courses

 *Students who entered Villanova fall of 2023 or later, may select this option to satisfy their language requirement.

-**German is offered through a partner institution and is only available upon discussion/approval with the Office for Undergraduate Students
+**German is offered through a partner institution and is only available upon discussion/approval with The Ellis Center.

-Native speakers of languages other than English who do not have documentation of language proficiency may satisfy the Core Language requirement by satisfactorily passing a proficiency exam administered by Villanova or another accredited institution and completing a Petition for Exemption.
-See the Office for Undergraduate Students for more information.
+- Students with advanced proficiency in a language that is not offered through Villanova may satisfy the Core Language requirement by satisfactorily passing an advanced proficiency exam (C2) administered by Villanova or another accredited institution and completing a Petition for Exemption through The Ellis Center.

 Documented Learning Difference

-Students who have documentation supporting an accommodation for differences that affect language acquisition, may be granted a language waiver and may fulfill the Core Language requirement by taking two approved ‘world culture’ courses.
-Students must submit documentation to Learning Support Services (lss@villanova.edu) or the Office of Disability Services (ods@villanova.edu), depending on the nature of their difference.
+Students who have documentation supporting an accommodation for differences that affect language acquisition, may be granted a language waiver and may fulfill the Core Language requirement by taking one approved ‘world culture’ course.
+Students must submit documentation to Learning Support Services (lss@villanova.edu) or the Office of Access and Disability Services (ods@villanova.edu), depending on the nature of their difference.
+A student’s degree audit dictates the eligible courses that count toward this requirement through use of the Language Waiver Cultural Course attribute.

 NOTES:

-• Additional questions regarding the Core Curriculum Language requirement should be addressed to a student’s faculty advisor or to the Office for Undergraduate Students in SAC 107.
+- Additional questions regarding the Core Curriculum Language requirement should be addressed to a student’s faculty advisor or to The Ellis Center in SAC 107.

 Mathematics or Statistics (1 course)